BY BRAD SCHLUETER

 This excerpt from “All Blues” shows Williams’ incredible approach to playing time while still a teenager in Miles Davis’ second great quintet.
 Williams revolutionized bebop drumming, and the genius of his comping simply can’t be captured on paper.
 He plays broken patterns, weaving around the other players, his sticks dancing across his drums and cymbals.
 The deftness of his touch, the nuance of his time, and the way he expressed his impulses in those moments are close to magical.

-“Red Mask” from Angel Street by Tony Williams Hard Bop Quintet
+Tony Williams Hard Bop Quintet

 The fast and furious intro of this Williams composition is sure to make you smile.
 He plays linear triplets with both hands, moving up and down his kit using a repeated RFR LFL sticking.
 The funky groove is a cool syncopated pattern with a light swing feel.
 Williams accents 2 and the last sextuplet partial before 4 on his snare, yet keeps the &s of the hi-hat pattern light and his bass drum notes strong.